 A "BONUS COIN" graphic.
 It's a more plain version than the one seen in the arcade version during the first stage intermission, but since this port doesn't have the intermissions, it goes unused.
-Interestingly, it's missing in the 1993 "Classic Serie" version.

 Mario Bros.
 Classic Serie

-In 1993, an enhanced version based on the Original mode of Kaettekita Mario Bros. was released in Germany under the label "Classic Serie".
-In addition to the aforementioned graphical and gameplay enhancements, it restores the missing stage intermissions and adjusts the music and gameplay speed to match the 50 Hz PAL refresh rate.
+In 1993, an enhanced version was released in Germany and Italy under the label "Classic Serie".
+In addition to retaining graphical and gameplay improvements from Kaettekita Mario Bros., it restores the missing stage intermissions and adjusts the music and gameplay speed to match the 50Hz PAL refresh rate.